Iconic landmarks of Sydney to tick off your list

 Queen Victoria Building

 The Queen Victoria Building (QVB) is another must-see Sydney icon, and you can shop ‘til you drop here.
 The building’s Romanesque Revival Architecture features have made it a significant historical landmark that signifies Sydney’s prosperity and growth during the late 1800s.
-The building was originally built to honor Queen Victoria’s Diamond Jubilee.
-The Queen Victoria Building replaced the original Sydney Markets, and today, there are over 140 boutiques, jewellery shops, cafés, and restaurants inside.
-The stained glass windows and grand central dome are symbols of the building’s Victorian-era architecture.
-The original architecture has been restored over the years in order to maintain its original design, while still adapting to modern needs.
-To make an inexpensive day of it, there are plenty of cute and cool cafes in the QVB where you can have a cuppa, a bite to eat and fit in a good dose of people watching.
+The building was originally built to honour Queen Victoria’s Diamond Jubilee, replacing the original Sydney Markets.
+Today, there are over 140 boutiques, jewellery shops, cafés, and restaurants inside.
+The stained glass windows and grand central dome are symbols of the building’s Victorian-era architecture, which has been restored over the years in order to maintain its original design, while still adapting to modern needs.
+To make an inexpensive day of it, there are plenty of cute and cool cafes in the QVB where you can have a cuppa, a bite to eat, and fit in a good dose of people watching.

 Darling Harbour

-Speaking of people watching, down on the water at Darling Harbour, the endless streams of people dressed up for some fun boarding and disembarking super yachts, ferries and all sorts of boats is enough to have anyone’s head spinning.
+Speaking of people watching, down on the water at Darling Harbour, you can watch the endless streams of people boarding and disembarking super yachts, ferries and all sorts of other boats.
 Darling Harbour is jam-packed with bars, cafes and restaurants with every kind of cuisine you can think of.
 Bottomless brunches, Happy Hours galore, high teas, boat cruises, buskers, bands and fireworks draw crowds from all walks of life, at all times of the day and night.
 For something not so wild, the Sea Life Sydney Aquarium and Australian National Maritime Museum, both located right on the harbour, are awesome options for a fun-filled day for the whole family.

 Chinatown